-Publishing to social is a way for Plus, PRO, Business, and Live members to share their videos directly on social platforms (Facebook and YouTube) from the videos page in one easy step.
+Publishing to social is a way for Plus, PRO, Business, and Live members to share their videos directly on social platforms (Facebook, YouTube, and Twitter) from the video manager in one easy step.
 Publishing to social platforms is different than simply sharing the link on those platforms, in that the video is uploaded as a native video, making the experience seamless for your viewers.
 And since different audiences exist on different platforms, this feature will make it easier for you to track the stats and engagement of your video on each particular platform right from a dashboard in your Vimeo account.
 You’ll also be able to compare video performance across social channels.

 Publishing your videos to social

-To start publishing your videos to social, just log in to your Vimeo account, then go to your videos page.
+To start publishing your videos to social, just log in to your Vimeo account, then go to your video manager.
 Once there, select the video you want to share to a social platform by hovering your mouse over “Share” and then clicking “Publish to social.”

 A box will then pop up with your connected accounts.
 If you haven’t connected your social accounts to Vimeo previously, you’ll need to connect each platform you want to use.
 Clicking the “Connect” button will take you to your account settings.
 Select the social account you want to use, and then follow the directions to authorize Vimeo to publish your videos.

 Once you’re connected, you’ll be able to publish videos directly to Facebook and YouTube as native videos, while keeping track of their statistics (views, engagements, and shares) from Vimeo.
 This enables you to see how your videos perform on each platform.
 You’ll be able to edit your privacy settings in the publish to social module, which means that you’ll always have control over where your posts are shared.